 Applied JD Analysis Tool pricing starts at $299 Euros per month (Applied is a UK company).
 More pricing details are on their website.

-Other Augmented Writing Tools
+Other Augmented Writing Tools (not focused on job descriptions)

 If you’re looking to leverage augmented technology beyond recruiting/HR, there are a couple of great tools to consider: